bright/new-www/_posts/2017-10-13-clear-database-in-spring-boot-tests.md

 Notice that we've defined `tablesToExclude` set that allows us to omit certain tables.
 This comes handy when you're using a database migration tool that stores its state inside some table(s).

-[The jdbc metadata](https://docs.oracle.com/javase/7/docs/api/java/sql/DatabaseMetaData.html) allows us to introspect schema regardless of the database vendor.
-The `iterator` is a tiny function that aids consuming iterator like objects:
+[The JDBC metadata](https://docs.oracle.com/javase/7/docs/api/java/sql/DatabaseMetaData.html) allows us to introspect schema regardless of the database vendor.
+The `iterator` is a tiny Kotlin function that aids consuming iterator like objects:

 ```kotlin
 inline fun <T> iterator(crossinline next: () -> Boolean, crossinline value: () -> T): AbstractIterator<out T> = object : AbstractIterator<T>() {